AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

         a608ad8</a>
       </p>
       <p>
-        Once the new Luma3DS version with this fix is officially released.
-Those patched CIA files here will be removed in the future.
+        Once the new Luma3DS version with this fix is officially released, those patched CIA files here will be removed in the future.
       </p>
     </div>